Classification of Pseudo-Riemannian submersions with totally geodesic fibres from pseudo-hyperbolic spaces: The geometry of the base space

 \section{The geometry of the base space}

-An important step of the proof of Theorem \ref{t:main} is to establish that the base space is either a real space form or an special Osserman pseudo-Riemannian manifold.
-By the classification of complete, simply connected, special Osserman pseudo-Riemannian manifold \cite{garcia-rio-kupeli-vazquez-lorenzo,special-osserman-classification}, we explicitly get the geometry of the base space, and then we see that the dimensions and the indexes of total space and of base space are those claimed in Theorem \ref{t:main}.
-First, we recall Proposition 3.8 from \cite{tohoku}, which provides the completeness and the simply-connectness of the base space. \bpr Let $\pi:M\to B$ be a pseudo-Riemannian submersion with connected totally geodesic fibres from a complete connected pseudo-Riemannian manifold $M$ onto a pseudo-Riemannian manifold $B$.
+An important step of the proof of Theorem \ref{t:main} is to establish that the base space is either a real space form or a special Osserman pseudo-Riemannian manifold.
+By the classification of complete, simply connected, special Osserman pseudo-Riemannian manifolds \cite{garcia-rio-kupeli-vazquez-lorenzo,special-osserman-classification}, we explicitly get the geometry of the base space, and then we see that the dimensions and the indices of the total space and of the base are those claimed in Theorem \ref{t:main}.
+First, we recall Proposition 3.8 from \cite{tohoku}, which provides the completeness and the simply-connectedness of the base space. \bpr Let $\pi:M\to B$ be a pseudo-Riemannian submersion with connected totally geodesic fibres from a complete connected pseudo-Riemannian manifold $M$ onto a pseudo-Riemannian manifold $B$.
 Then $B$ is complete.
-Moreover, if $M$ is simply connected, then $B$ is also simply connected. \epr
+Moreover, if $M$ is simply connected, then $B$ is also simply connected. \epr Let $\pi:M\to B$ be a pseudo-Riemannian submersion.
+We use the following notation throughout the paper: $n=\dim B$, $s=\mathrm{index}\, B$, $F_{b}=\pi^{-1}(b)$ for some $b\in B$, $r=\dim F_{b}$ and $r'=\mathrm{index}\, F_{b}$.